How Much Does a Roof Inspection Cost in 2023? | Checkatrade

 Factors affecting the cost of roof inspections

-• Ease of access: Roofs that are difficult to access will mean longer inspection times and a higher roof inspection cost.
+Roofs that are difficult to access will have longer inspection times.
+This means a higher roof inspection cost.

-• Condition of roof: It will be more expensive to survey a roof that is in poor condition, and repair prices will also be higher.
+It will be more expensive to survey a roof that is in poor condition.
+Repair prices will also be higher.

 See the tradespeople we've checked and recommend for your job